DaveSimoes/React-Tutorial-for-Student/README.md

 ```

 ## Functional Components
-Class components are ES6 classes that extend the React Component.
-They can maintain and manage local state and have access to lifecycle methods, making them more feature-rich than functional components.
+Functional components are simple functions that accept props as an argument and return JSX elements.
+With React Hooks, functional components can also have state and side effects.
 ```
 import React from 'react';